Pre-IB and IB Diploma teachers

 Fanny speaks German, French and English.
 As an admirer of different cultures, she has travelled through most of Europe, China, Georgia, Mongolia and Russia.
 Her passion for education, language, literature and the arts make her feel very much at home in a city like Oxford.

 Francesca Shakespeare is a practising artist and Art teacher.
-She has worked part time for St Clare’s for nearly a decade and teaches on the Pre IB program, the senior courses and the summer schools.
+She has worked part-time for St Clare’s for fifteen years and teaches on the IB, Pre IB and the senior courses programmes.
 Francesca did a Fine Art and Italian degree at Exeter University, living and working in Italy before and during her course.
-Before moving to Oxford over twenty years ago, she ran a mural and decorative Art business in London with a studio in Notting Hill and commissions all around the country.
+Before moving to Oxford over twenty five years ago, she ran a mural and decorative Art business in London with a studio in Notting Hill and commissions all around the country.
 She then started painting and teaching and exhibits both locally and further afield.
 Francesca is an active member of the local art community.
-She co-ordinates Summertown Artweeks (part of the big Oxfordshire Art Festival) and is a founding committee member of Young Art Oxford, a county-wide children’s art competition that exhibits at The Ashmolean Museum.
+She coordinates Summertown Artweeks (part of the big Oxfordshire Art Festival) and is a founding committee member of Young Art Oxford, a county-wide children’s art competition that exhibits at The Ashmolean Museum.
 She also works regularly with the Ashmolean’s education department to create interactive artworks for the galleries.
 As an illustrator, she has produced the decorative map of St Clare’s as well as ones of the River Thames and Cherwell.
-Francesca is married with three children in their twenties.
+Francesca is married and has two daughters and a son.
 Website: www.francescashakespeare.com

-Ida joined St Clare’s in 2017 and teaches Psychology and Swedish literature, and also runs the CAS Psychology film club.
-Ida was born in Sweden, but visited England with her family every summer from a young age and learned to love the country, its language and people.
+Ida joined St Clare’s in 2017 and has taught Psychology and Swedish literature as well as supervised Extended essays and run the popular CAS activity Psychology film club.
 Ida has a degree in Politics & English and a PGCE from Uppsala University, and a Psychology degree from Stockholm University.
-She studied parts of her degree at the University of Hull and at Oxford Brookes University.
-Ida also teaches Swedish at Oxford University’s Department of Continuing Education.
-Ida returned to Oxford (for the third time) in 2016 and loves being back in the UK after 10 years of teaching at a popular secondary school in Stockholm.
+She studied parts of her Uppsala degree as an exchange student at the University of Hull and at Oxford Brookes University.
+Ida is currently living in Stockholm and continues to teach Swedish literature at St Clare’s, as well as English, Politics and Psychology at a Swedish upper secondary school.

 Inger Marie moved to Uk in 1997 and worked at the Norwegian school in London for 13 years.
 In 2010 she began teaching in the IB context and she has now taught students of all ages, including IB Norwegian Literature, IB Norwegian Language and Literature and Norwegian Language B in different London-based IB World Schools.